rubrikinc/rubrik-cloud-native-protection/aws/onboarding/byok8s/python/README.md

-# Script to setup EKS cluster
+# Steps to execute EKS cluster setup script

-This README provides detailed instructions to run the script using AWS keys and other necessary configurations. __The Kubernetes version used to setup EKS cluster in this script is `1.29`.__
+This README provides detailed instructions to run the script (rubrik_create_private_eks_cluster.py) using AWS keys and other necessary configurations. __The Kubernetes version used to setup EKS cluster in this script is `1.29`.__

 ## Prerequisites